Conference for Office Managers, Executive Assistants and Administrative Professionals

 Peter Hughes, M.Ed., is a part-time faculty member at the University of New Hampshire’s Paul College of Business and Economics, where he teaches organizational behavior.
 He also teaches at Cambridge College’s Graduate School of Management teaching courses in operations and total quality management, organizational development, and transformational leadership.
 Peter has worked with numerous hospitality and service organizations.
 More recently, he was hired by the country of Anguilla to help improve the tourism experience for international visitors.
 Peter’s business career encompasses diverse industries where he has served as Manufacturing Manager, Corporate Project Manager and Director of Organizational Development.
 He is also the President & CEO of High Performing Leadership, Ltd, and the author of the book, Leadership and the Road to High Performance.

 Gerri King, Ph.D., is a social psychologist and organizational consultant to corporations, nonprofits, government, education, and healthcare.
-She works throughout the U.S., Asia, and Canada with a focus on Mergers and Acquisitions, Strategic Planning, Leadership and Supervisory Training, Conflict Resolution, Managing Change, and Enhancing Teams.
+She works throughout the U.S. and abroad, with a focus on Mergers and Acquisitions, Strategic Planning, Leadership and Supervisory Training, Conflict Resolution, Managing Change, and Creating Blame and Gossip Free Work Environments.
 Based in Concord, NH, she is a founding partner of Human Dynamics Associates.
-Gerri also has a new book out, available on Amazon.com, called The "DUH" Book of Management and Supervision: Dispelling Common Leadership Myths.
+Gerri’s book, available on Amazon.com, is called The "DUH" Book of Management and Supervision: Dispelling Common Leadership Myths.

 David Lee is the founder and principal of HumanNature@Work.
 He is an internationally recognized authority on organizational and managerial practices that optimize employee performance, morale, and engagement.
 He is author of "Managing Employee Stress and Safety" as well as nearly 100 articles and book chapters on organizational and individual performance published in trade journals and books in the U.S. and abroad.
 He has held positions as a supervisor and trainer in the corporate world and a clinician and trainer in the healthcare field.